wesleyduff/docker_automated_microservice_boilerplate/README.md

       - if you do not have this setup, you will need to create a few AWSPASS tickets
 - `npm run prod`
   - this is TBD
+- `npm run save-docker-locally`
+  - Saves the docker image to the dockerImages folder to hand off to QA

 **TESTING**